Skip to main content

 • Avoid closing the vehicle up again until all surfaces are completely dry

 Melbourne’s warm, dry weather provides ideal conditions for airing vehicles - take advantage of sunny days for this step.
+During winter, when dry sunny days are less frequent, park in the most ventilated space available and consider using a portable dehumidifier inside the vehicle overnight to draw out residual moisture.

 When Professional Car Interior Cleaning Is the Better Option